Turmeric (Curcuma longa) is a popular spice in Asian cuisine but it is also known for many health benefits (1).

 So far human studies are not conclusive about curcumin heart-protective function.

-The gist: Since Turmeric has an antioxidant function, it may also protect from cardiovascular diseases.
+Since Turmeric has an antioxidant function, it may also protect from cardiovascular diseases.
 Animal studies await confirmation in humans.

 7) Turmeric Can Remedy Stomach Diseases